kkiyama117/coc-toml/README.md

 So, please tell me if I'm wrong or going to bad way to implement this.

 - Sometimes breaking changes occur because of this plugin is based on mutli programing language, rust and typescripts.
-Prease remain I'm trying to make way to install and run much efficiently under version 0.xx.
+Please remain I'm trying to make way to install and run much efficiently under version 0.xx.